-- 9.3.4.1 The Registry will notify the Programme Directors of students who have received Academic Warning or who are on Academic Probation.
-The Programme Director will take appropriate follow-up actions, including meeting the student in person and to render advice in terms of study plan, reduction of study load in the subsequent semester, and/or other personal needs, or with the consent of the student, make referrals for appropriate professional advice, with a view to ensuring two-way communication with the student and helping the student to improve his/her academic performance. - 9.3.4.2 For potential discontinuation cases, student will have to meet the Programme Director to discuss his/her study plan.
-If the student is recommended to continue his/her study at the University, the Programme Director has to provide justifications in the Postconsultation Report with conditions, if any, to be fulfilled by the student concerned. - 9.3.4.3 For cases that warrant discontinuation after consulting relevant Schools/Departments/Programme Directors, they will be presented to the University Examinations and Assessment Committee (UEAC) for deliberation and endorsement. - 9.3.4.4 The endorsed list of discontinued students will have to be submitted by UEAC to the Academic Board (AB) for approval. - 9.3.4.5 Discontinued students in general will not be admitted to the University to study the same programme within the following academic year.
+- 12.4.4.1 The Graduate School will notify the Programme Directors of students who have received Academic Warning or who are on Academic Probation.
+Programme Director will take appropriate follow-up actions, including meeting the student in person and to render advice in terms of study plan, reduction of study load in the subsequent semester, and/or other personal needs, or with the consent of the student, make referrals for appropriate professional advice. with а view to ensuring communication with the student and helping the student to improve his/her academic performance. - 12.4.4.2 For potential discontinuation cases, student will have to meet the Programme Director to discuss his/her study plan.
+If the student is recommended to continue his/her study at the University, the Programme Director has to provide justifications in the Post-consultation Report with conditions, if any, to be fulfilled by the student concerned. - 12.4.4.3 For cases that warrant discontinuation and recommended for continuation after consulting relevant Schools/Departments/Programme Directors, they will be presented to the Department/School Examination and Assessment Committee (D/SEAC) for noting and the University Examinations and Assessment Committee (UEAC) for deliberation and endorsement.

+- 12.4.4.4 The endorsed list of discontinued students will have to be submitted by UEAC to the Academic Board (AB) for approval. - 12.4.4.5 Discontinued students in general will not be admitted to the University to study the same programme within the following academic year.

-10. Grade Review and Endorsement/Approval of Final Results of Assessment/Examinations
+13. Grade Review and Endorsement/Approval of Final Results of Assessment/Examinations

-- 10.1 Students may hold the view that their efforts in learning and performance in the assessments/examinations is not duly reflected by the grades they have attained, and they may want to request for grade review to reconfirm the grades they have attained. - 10.2 Request for grade review shall be made within three working days upon the release of tentative assessment/examination results, by specific application form with the stipulated application fees, to the Registry. - 10.3 A student can apply for grade review of up to three modules per semester. - 10.4 The review will be conducted by respective Department/School Examinations and Assessment Committee (D/SEAC).
-The decision of D/SEAC on grade review shall be final. - 10.5 After approval of the review results, D/SEAC shall notify the Registry of the review results.
-The Registry shall gather all grade review results and submit them to the University Examinations and Assessment Committee (UEAC) for noting. - 10.6 If the review warrants a change of grade, the Registry will revise the record, notify and refund the grade review applicant accordingly. - 10.7 If the review does not lead to any revision of grade attained by the review applicant, the Registry will keep the record of grade and notify the applicant of the review result.
-No refund of the grade review application fee will be made to the applicant. - 10.8 Approved grade review results shall be released to the applicants within three calendar weeks after the application for grade review is closed.
+- 13.1 Students may hold the view that their efforts in learning and performance in the assessments/examinations is not duly reflected by the grades they have attained, and they may want to request for grade review to reconfirm the grades they have attained. - 13.2 Request for grade review shall be made within three working days upon the release of tentative assessment/examination results, by specific application form with the stipulated application fees, to the Graduate School. - 13.3 A student can apply for grade review of up to three modules per semester. - 13.4 The review will be conducted by respective Department/School Examinations and Assessment Committee (D/SEAC).
+The decision of D/SEAC on grade review shall be final. - 13.5 After approval of the review results, D/SEAC shall notify the Graduate School of the review results.
+The Graduate School shall gather all

-10.9 Fees and charges apply to application for grade review.
+- grade review results and submit them to the University Examinations and Assessment Committee (UEAC) for noting. - 13.6 If the review warrants a change of grade, the Graduate School will revise the record, notify and refund the grade review applicant accordingly. - 13.7 If the review does not lead to any revision of grade attained by the review applicant, the Graduate School will keep the record of grade and notify the applicant of the review result.
+No refund of the grade review application fee will be made to the applicant. - 13.8 Approved grade review results shall be released to the applicants within three calendar weeks after the application for grade review is closed. - 13.9 Fees and charges apply to application for grade review.

-11. Graduation and Award Classification
+14. Graduation and Award Classification

-11.1 Application for Graduation
+14.1 Application for Graduation